Crock Pot Sweet Potato and Quinoa Turkey Chili packs a double protein punch with the addition of both lean ground turkey breast and quinoa.

 - 1 large shallot or 1 small onion, chopped

-- 3 garlic cloves, minced
+- 3 garlic cloves, pressed or minced

 - salt and pepper

-- 3 cups chicken broth (plus extra for reheating)
+- 3 cups chicken broth, plus extra for reheating

-- 28oz can crushed tomatoes
+- 28 oz can crushed tomatoes

-- 15oz can baked beans (I like sweet baked beans)
+- 15 oz can baked beans

-- 1 cup uncooked quinoa, rinsed
+- 1 cup quinoa

 - 2 Tablespoons chili powder